In this Article

 Excessive drooling in babies and toddlers is caused due to the following reasons:

-Babies or toddlers are unable to swallow their saliva when they concentrate on a task at hand or an interesting object.
+Babies and toddlers are unable to swallow their saliva if they concentrate on a task at hand or an interesting object.
 This results in excessive drooling.

-The normal functioning of a child’s facial muscles can be affected due to the consumption of certain medicines.
-In some cases, the muscle tone of the lips is increased or decreased, and this induces excessive drooling.
+The normal functioning of a child’s facial muscles can be affected due to the intake of certain medicines.
+Sometimes, the muscle tone of the lips increases or decreases, and this might result in excessive drooling.

-• If the baby can seal his lips properly and move the tongue around.
+• If your child can seal his lips properly and move the tongue around.

-• If the child has a stuffy or blocked nose
+• If he has a stuffy or blocked nose.

 Post these evaluations, the following line of treatment is followed:

-• Helping the child in practising a closed lip stance
+• Helping the child to practice a closed-lip stance.

 • Improving oral-sensory awareness to help the child understand when his mouth or face is wet.

-Due to constant dribbling of saliva through the mouth, your baby’s lower lips, cheeks, neck and chest can show signs of skin irritation.
-You will notice red coloured, uneven rashes in these areas.
-This baby rash around the mouth from drooling is known as drool rash.
-Wash the affected area properly, pat it dry, and apply a lanolin-based cream to soothe it.
-Tie a bib around the baby’s neck to keep the drool from spreading to the neck and chest area.
-Apply petroleum jelly to the affected area to keep it moisturized and promote healing.
+Due to the constant dribbling of saliva through the mouth, a baby’s lower lips, cheeks, neck, and chest may show signs of skin irritation.
+If your baby drools excessively, the saliva will come on to his cheeks, neck or chest, and you might notice red, uneven rashes in these areas.
+If the rash from drooling is around a baby’s mouth, it is known as a drool rash.
+To treat drool rash, you must wash the affected area properly, pat it dry, and apply a lanolin-based cream.
+You can tie a bib around your baby’s neck to keep the drool from spreading on to the neck and chest area.
+You can even apply petroleum jelly on the affected area to keep it moisturised and to help it heal quickly.
 However, speak to your doctor before applying any creams or lotions on your baby’s skin.

-Consulting the doctor is recommended if your child has too much of drooling even after he crosses the age of four.
-Uncontrollable drooling that is caused by medical conditions can be addressed through consultation with the paediatrician.
-If therapy or medication does not provide relief, you should consider a higher level of treatment.
+You should consult a doctor if your child drools even after he crosses the age of four.
+Uncontrollable drooling that is caused by medical conditions can be addressed by consultation a paediatrician.
+Talk to your baby’s doctor – he might suggest therapy or medication.
+However, if the therapy or medication is unable to provide relief, you should consider a higher level of treatment.

-Drooling is a natural way of helping the baby to moisten and soften solid foods and makes it easy to swallow.
-Though it fulfils many important functions for the baby, keep a close watch if the drooling increases and shows no signs of abating after age four.
-Get medical attention to address the problem before it results in a much larger one.
+Drooling is a natural way of helping the baby to moisten and soften solid foods and makes it easy to swallow the food.
+Although it fulfils many important functions for the baby, keep a close watch if drooling increases and shows no signs of abating after the age of four.
+Get medical attention to address the problem before it worsens.